faithanalog/LoneLib/README.md

 mvn clean install
 ```

-And it will put a Jar called LoneLib-1.0-SNAPSHOT.jar in a new folder called target
+It will put a Jar called LoneLib-1.0-SNAPSHOT.jar in a new folder called target

 ------------------------------------------------------------